apache/struts-maven/README.txt

 INFORMATION
 ===========
-- This is Struts 2's "Portlet" Maven Archetype
+- This is Struts 2's "Database Portlet" Maven Archetype
-- To be used to create a simple portlet that can be deployed as a webapp or JSR168 portlet.
+- To be used to create a simple portlet that displays information in a database and can be deployed as a webapp or JSR168 portlet.

 USAGE